alexjamesing/Deep_LVPM/docs/tutorials/tcga.rst

 Prerequisites
 -------------

-Ensure that :mod:`deep_lvpm` is installed as described on the :doc:`installation` page.
+Ensure that :mod:`deep_lvpm` is installed as described on the :doc:`/installation` page.
 The tutorial uses the small sample datasets bundled with the package under ``deep_lvpm.data`` and can be run on CPU.

 1. Load the multi‑omics dataset
 -------------------------------